poppashingles/javascript_react_keypad/README.md

+A work in progress app to display a basic keypad for a vending machine

+## React information below ##

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>